 31° & 32° Ceremonial and Official Degrees

 The Orient of Maryland consists of six Valleys, each with its own officers.
 The Valley of Baltimore and the Valley of Cumberland have all four Bodies.
-The Valley of Salisbury has three Bodies – a Lodge of Perfection, a Chapter of Rose Croix, and a Council of Kadosh.
-The Valleys of Frederick and Southern Maryland each have two bodies – a Lodge of Perfection, and a Chapter of Rose Croix.
-Susquehanna Valley has a Lodge of Perfection.
-For those Valleys which do not have a Rose Croix Chapter, Council of Kadosh and/or a Consistory, the membership of these Valleys are members of the Valley of Baltimore’s Rose Croix Chapter, Council of Kadosh and/or Consistory.
+The Valleys of Salisbury and Frederick have three Bodies – a Lodge of Perfection, a Chapter of Rose Croix, and a Council of Kadosh.
+The Valleys of Southern Maryland and Susquehanna each have two bodies – a Lodge of Perfection, and a Chapter of Rose Croix.
+The Valley of Charles County has a Lodge of Perfection.
+For those Valleys which do not have a Chapter of Rose Croix, Council of Kadosh and/or a Consistory, the membership of these Valleys are members of the Valley of Baltimore’s Chapter of Rose Croix, Council of Kadosh and/or Consistory.